France faces high-risk vote on EU-Canada free trade deal

 - 'A warning shot' -

-The government has, meanwhile, accused the opposition of weaponising CETA ahead of June European elections seen as a key test of Macron's popularity.
+The government has accused the opposition of weaponising CETA ahead of June European elections seen as a key test of Macron's popularity.

-"Let's not be naive," quipped Macron's minister for foreign trade, Franck Riester, saying the trade deal was being "instrumentalised in the middle of the European election campaign".
+"Let's not be naive," quipped Riester, saying the trade deal was being "instrumentalised in the middle of the European election campaign".

 While the French government defends CETA, there is also plenty of opposition, notably around food safety, with critics pointing to Canada's laxer approach to genetically-modified organisms, hormones, pesticides and herbicides, and lower standards on animal welfare compared to the EU.